amrit-44404/dotfiles/README.md

 DWM Stands for Dynamic Window Manager, which is Suckless's utility.
 Written in C.
 ``
-thats why it sucks less
+Oh thats why it sucks less
 ``

 # What i have in my setup